 He assists families and closely held businesses with succession planning, and works closely with our corporate attorneys to create legal entities to own assets which efficiently transfer property from one generation to the next.

-Dan has taught estate drafting as an adjunct professor at the University of California, Hastings College of the Law and served as a guest lecturer at UC Hastings and Golden Gate University on estate and gift taxation.
+Dan is currently serving as Secretary of the Hawai‘i Estate Planning Council.
+He has taught estate drafting as an adjunct professor at the University of California College of the Law, San Francisco (formerly UC Hastings College of the Law) and served as a guest lecturer at UC Hastings and Golden Gate University on estate and gift taxation.
 Prior to joining Cades Schutte, Dan was an associate at Farella Braun + Martel LLP with offices in Saint Helena and San Francisco.

 Dan has been named a leading lawyer by the Chambers & Partners High Net Worth Guide and as one of the Best Lawyers in America® since 2021, and has also been named a Rising Star in Estate Planning and Probate by Super Lawyers®.
 Prior to moving to Hawai‘i, Dan was also among the North Bay Business Journal’s Forty Under 40 for 2015, named to The Recorder’s list of 50 “Lawyers on the Fast Track” for 2013, and was a recipient of the Outstanding Volunteer Award from the Bar Association of San Francisco’s Volunteer Legal Services Program (2010, 2011, 2012, and 2013).
 In his spare time, Dan enjoys spending time with his wife and two boys, whether at the beach, sailing, or on the golf course.